genestack/user-guide/source/doc-odm-user-guide/gene-transcript-mapping.rst

 Gene-Transcript Mapping
 +++++++++++++++++++++++

 ODM provides the capability to import and link a gene-transcript mapping file.
+This allows you to look up genes for a given set of transcripts and vice versa.
+Mappings are associated with expression data files, but if desired all mapping files can be queried to return all mappings.

 What can I import?
 ------------------